-If you are interested in giving talks, running practical coding sessions for kids, helping out at open days, or just want to find out more may also contact the Schools Liaison team to discuss opportunities.
+If you are interested or just want to find out more may also contact the Outreach team (outreach@cs.ox.ac.uk) to discuss opportunities.

-6.5 When Things Go Wrong
+6.5 If Things Go Wrong

 Life can be a bit overwhelming at times for everyone, and it is crucial to seek support before it becomes all too much.
 If you are feeling unwell or unhappy, your College should be your first port of call.
 Each College has their own systems of support for students.
 Please refer to your College handbook or website for more information on who to contact and what support is available through your College.
 In addition, and especially for course-related matters, the academic admin team is always happy to help or just talk!